POD Greeting Cards: What to Actually Evaluate

 - Target holidays that receive little attention

-- Explore career milestones or life events rarely represented in card stores.
+- Explore career milestones or life events rarely represented in card racks

-Study what people search for and what they struggle to find.
-You can then build your brand around that niche.
+Study what people search for and struggle to find.
+Build your brand around that gap.

 Step 2: Choose Your Ecommerce Platform